forestgrape/coronavirus/index.md

 #### virion attachment and activation
 * enviromenment around the cell
-    - E.g. the spike proteins of coronaviruses needs to be primed which usually means cleaved for cell entry.
+    - E.g. the spike proteins of coronaviruses needs to be primed which usually means cleaved by proteases for cell entry.
 This cleaving can require proteases and the right physiological conditions [citations in work]<!--[Holmes](#holmes)-->.
 * matching receptor

-#### cell entry
-To enter a cell, virions need to pass the cell membrane.
-There are several pathways to get cell entry:
-* virion induced membrane fusion: The virion grabs the cell by attachment to the cell receptors.
-Then by a conformation change of virion proteins with spring loaded energy (since they don't have a metabolism running) the membrane fusion is induced.
-* the virion binds to a receptor on the cell membrane, which signals the cell to induce endocythosis.

 ### metabolic phase tropism
 [in work: incomplete and citations/confirmation in work]<br>